batoorsohail/future_minds/README.md

 # 📖 Future Minds <a name="about-project"></a>

-**Futre Minds is a react project that gets the data from the API and displays it**
+**Future Minds is a simple React website that I created for a non-profit organization that helps needy kids learn English for free.
+Future Minds has three pages: Home, About, and News.**

 ## 🛠 Built With <a name="built-with"></a>